MrPotato9048/COMPS381F-Group-Project---Image-Share/README.md

 ===========================================================================
 ## Delete
 After login
 - They can delete their profile or delete specific photo

+Upon deleting an account, all data relevant to the specific account will be removed from the database.

 ===========================================================================
 # Restful